Healthdirect Free Australian health advice you can count on.

 Living with deafness

-Hearing aids can be an effective way of improving hearing for some people since they make sounds louder.
+Hearing aids can be an effective way of improving hearing for some people.
 They can sit behind your ear, or in your ear.
+A microphone detects sounds, and a speaker projects them louder into your ear.

 Another option is a bone conduction hearing aid.
 This device bypasses your outer and middle ear and uses vibrations in your skull to help you hear.